 - You have instant access to your money on payday, no matter where you are;

 - You do not have to be at work on the payday to be paid;

 - It eliminates the danger of losing a paycheck or having it stolen before you get to the bank;

 - The convenience of not rushing to the bank and waiting in line every payday.

-To sign up for direct deposit, bring a canceled/voided check or a copy of a check to Payroll Services, Room 106, Dilworth Building with Photo ID.
+To sign up for direct deposit, bring a canceled/voided check or a copy of a check to Payroll Services, 1st floor Dilworth Building, with Photo ID.
 If a canceled/voided check is not available, the direct deposit application must be completed by the bank and returned to Payroll Services before direct deposit can be initiated.

 IMPORTANT: Notify the Payroll Office of any changes to an account number or before you close your direct deposit account.
 If changes are reported to payroll after you make the change, delays in receiving your biweekly net pay could occur.

 When and where can I pick up my check?

 Your check will be sent to the department that completes the Request to Hire Form.
 Checks are distributed to departments on Friday mornings on a biweekly basis.
 Your department supervisor can give you specific times pertaining to when the check is available on payday.

 When you pick up your check, you will be asked to sign your name on the Student Signature Report, acknowledging that you received your pay on that particular pay date.
 Your department will also require you to present identification.
 Students must pick up their own check and are not permitted to pick up a friend's check.